DataDog/hiring-engineers/answers.md

 For this section I went with a linux VM via Vagrant.

-I followed the directions provided by Vagrant the [Vagrant's VM Setup Page](https://learn.hashicorp.com/collections/vagrant/getting-started)
+I followed the directions provided by Vagrant on the [VM Setup Page](https://learn.hashicorp.com/collections/vagrant/getting-started)

 **Collecting Metrics Section**